MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview/README.rst

 Using the systemview tracing feature
 ------------------------------------

 To use this feature, simply build the application using ``build`` script, transfer the application to the |BOARD_NAME| using ``run`` script, then start the ``SysView`` script.
-All the above scripts are located in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
+All the above scripts are located in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.

 Two terminal windows will be opened.
 One is the OpenOCD server the other is with the gdb (debugging) session attached to that server that also log the systemview events.

-After the completion of the logging phase, you will find two files located in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview`` folder.
+After the completion of the logging phase, you will find two files located in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview`` folder.
 Open these files with the Segger SystemView PC application (``File -> Load data``).
 Consult the help file of the Segger SystemView for more information about how to interpret the data and to use the application.

 Related resources to the SystemView implementation
 --------------------------------------------------

 This is a short review of the resources needed for the MicroEJ implementation of the Segger SystemView tracing feature:

-- **SYSVIEW-MicroEJ.patch** git patch that must be applied on the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/sdk/esp-idf/``, after the submodules update.
-This file can be found in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview`` folder.
+- ``SYSVIEW-MicroEJ.patch`` git patch that must be applied on the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/sdk/esp-idf/``, after the submodules update.
+This file can be found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/trace/systemview`` folder.
-- **RunAtFirstBSBCompile** script file that update git submodules and apply the above patch (optional to use, user can make the manual operations).
-This script can be found in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
+- ``RunAtFirstBSBCompile`` script file that update git submodules and apply the above patch (optional to use, user can make the manual operations).
+This script can be found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
-- **build** and **run** scripts.
+- ``build`` and ``run`` scripts.
 The build script will create an application with MicroEJ SystemView configuration active.
 These scripts can be found in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
-- **gdbinit** is a file with commands that start the systemview logging.
+- ``gdbinit`` is a file with commands that start the systemview logging.
-- **SystemView** is a script file that starts the tracing session and fill the logging files.
-It use the **gdbinit** file as a receptacle of commands.
-This script it is found in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
+- ``SystemView`` is a script file that starts the tracing session and fill the logging files.
+It use the ``gdbinit`` file as a receptacle of commands.
+This script it is found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
-- **uEJ_c1.svdat** and **uEJ_c2.svdat** - are the recorded log files.
-The names and path can be changed by the user (by altering the **gdbinit** file), and by default can be found in the ``/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
+- ``uEJ_c1.svdat`` and ``uEJ_c2.svdat`` - are the recorded log files.
+The names and path can be changed by the user (by altering the ``gdbinit`` file), and by default can be found in the ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts`` folder.
 To view them, load them in the Segger SystemView PC software application.